MJLMills/rhorix/conversion_scripts/terachem2wfn/fortran/README.md

 An example namelist file is provided in params.nml.

 Note: The binary MO coefficient file is written by C, meaning ACCESS='stream' from the Fortran2003 spec is needed to read it properly.
 To compile and link the program, enter 'make all' at the command line.
-Requires gfortran and make.
-Not tested on any other compiler.
+This requires the free gfortran compiler and make.
+The compilation has not been tested on any other compiler.